 Starchy potatoes like Russet or Yukon Gold are best for smooth, creamy mashed potatoes.
 Waxy potatoes, like red or new potatoes, may not mash as well.

-- Roast Chicken, Turkey or Slow Cooker Ribs: The savory flavors pair perfectly with the creamy mashed potatoes, and the green color adds a fun twist to a classic meal.
+- Roast Chicken, Texas Smoked Turkey Breast. or Slow Cooker Ribs: The savory flavors pair perfectly with the creamy mashed potatoes, and the green color adds a fun twist to a classic meal.

-- Grilled Steak: A juicy, grilled steak complements the richness of the mashed potatoes, making for a hearty and satisfying dish.
+- Instant Pot Steak Bites: A juicy steak complements the richness of the mashed potatoes, making for a hearty and satisfying dish.

-- Salmon Fillet: The light, flaky texture of salmon pairs beautifully with the smooth, creamy potatoes.
+- Creamy Pan Fried Salmon Fillet: The light, flaky texture of salmon pairs beautifully with the smooth, creamy potatoes.

-- Cod Fillet: A mild and tender cod fillet makes a light, delicious pairing with the creamy, herby green mashed potatoes.
+- Air Fryer Cod Fillet: A mild and tender cod fillet makes a light, delicious pairing with the creamy, herby green mashed potatoes.

 Did you make this recipe?
 Leave a review and a ⭐⭐⭐⭐⭐ rating below, or tag us in our Facebook Group!
 Alternatively, bookmark it in your browser or save to Pinterest.